Nano Banana Prompts for Landscapes (2026)

 -

 Use composition terms.
-"Leading lines," "rule of thirds," "foreground framing," "S-curve" — these translate directly to layout choices.
+"Leading lines," "rule of thirds," "foreground framing," "S-curve" translate directly to layout decisions the model can execute.

 -

-Add atmospheric depth.
-"Layers fading into haze," "distant mountains softening," "morning mist in valley" all increase the sense of distance and scale.
+Add atmospheric depth keywords.
+"Layers fading into haze," "distant mountains softening," "morning mist in valley," "volumetric haze" all increase the sense of distance and scale.

 -